danbev/learning-nodejs/README.md

 This file is referenced in node.gyp and is used with the target node_js2c.
 This target calls tools/js2c.py which is a tool for converting
 JavaScript source code into C-Style char arrays.
 This target will process all the library_files specified in the variables section which lib/internal/bootstrap_node.js is one of.
 The output of this out/Debug/obj/gen/node_natives.h, depending on the type of build being performed.
-So lib/internal/bootstrap_node.js will beccome internal_bootstrap_node_native in node_natives.h.
+So lib/internal/bootstrap_node.js will become internal_bootstrap_node_native in node_natives.h.
 This is then later included in src/node_javascript.cc

 We can see the contents of this in lldb using: